 Anterior Process Fracture of the Calcaneus

 The anterior process of the calcaneus is a prominence on the heel bone (calcaneus) that is located in front and to the outside of the ankle (Figure 1).
 Fractures of the anterior process of the calcaneus occur following an acute injury to the foot.
-The way it occurs is often similar to that of an ankle sprain, where the foot is flexed in an inward and downward direction.
-The fracture occurs when the calcaneus and cuboid bones that make up the calcaneocuboid joint hit against each other, knocking off a rim of the top part of the calcaneus.
+The way the injury occurs is often similar to that of an ankle sprain, where the foot is flexed in an inward and downward direction.
+The fracture occurs when the calcaneus and cuboid bones that make up the calcaneocuboid joint smash against each other.
+This knocks off a rim of bone at the top part of the calcaneus process.
 In some instances, a ligament attached to the anterior process of the calcaneus is stretched with the foot in this position and pulls off a portion of the bone (avulsion fracture).
-Usually, the fracture often does not shift significantly.
-Patients typically report pain and swelling in front of and to the outside of the ankle.
+Usually, the fracture does not shift significantly.
+Patients with this type of fracture typically report pain and swelling in front of and to the outside of the ankle.
 Although the injury is quite painful, patients may be able to walk with limp.
-These fractures are often misdiagnosed as ankle sprains, because the presentation is so similar.
+These fractures are often misdiagnosed as ankle sprains because the injury mechanism and resulting symptoms are similar.

 On examination, there will be tenderness and swelling over the injured area.
 The injured area is similar to that of an ankle sprain, although it is located closer to the toes than a standard ankle sprain (Figure 2).
-The skin and sensation is usually normal, although occasionally this injury can cause the nerve that runs on the outside of the foot (sural nerve) to be irritated, leading to burning or numbness over the outside of the foot.
+The skin and sensation is usually normal.
+However, occasionally this injury can cause the nerve that runs on the outside of the foot (sural nerve) to be irritated, leading to a sural neuritis with burning or numbness over the outside of the foot.

-Surgical treatment of anterior calcaneal process fractures are reserved for fractures that interfere with the function of the calcaneal cuboid joint.
+Surgical treatment of anterior calcaneal process fractures are reserved for fractures that interfere with the function of the calcaneocuboid joint.
 For example, if the fracture is in such a position that the bone is irritating the calcaneocuboid joint, then surgical removal of this fragment is indicated.

-In addition, patients that have persistent symptoms following an anterior process fracture of the calcaneus may benefit from surgical removal and cleaning out of the calcaneal cuboid joint.
-Recovery from surgery involves protecting the foot until the soft tissues have healed, and then gradually mobilizing the joint.
+In addition, patients that have persistent symptoms following this type of fracture may benefit from surgical removal and cleaning out of the calcaneocuboid joint.
+Recovery from this surgery involves protecting the foot until the soft tissues have healed, and then gradually mobilizing the joint.
 This can take six weeks or more.

 Complications that are specific to the removal of an anterior process of the calcaneus fracture include: